Banco Azteca Network Operations Center

 Developing a visual language

-Equipped with a solid representation of the system, the next step was to determine what the diagrams would actually look like.
-The client selected their favorite of several moodboards that reflected the visual character they liked best.
+Informed by a solid system representation, the next step was to determine the diagrams' appearance.
+The client selected their favorite of several mood boards that reflected the visual character they liked best.

 skinned diagrams